Communist bandit

 "Exterminate the hordes of Communist bandits" (消滅萬惡共匪) slogan on Lyudao, in 1950s Taiwan.

 "Communist bandit" (共匪 (gòngfěi)) is an anti-communist epithet directed at members of the Chinese Communist Party.
 The term originated from the Nationalist government in 1927 during the Chinese Civil War.
-Nowadays outside mainland China, some Chinese people use the term "中共" (literally "Chinese Communist") to refer to the People's Republic of China or the Chinese Communist Party.
+Outside mainland China, some Chinese people now use the term "中共" (zhōnggòng, literally: "Chinese Communist") to refer to the People's Republic of China or the Chinese Communist Party.
 It could also be translated to the English term "commie".

 Etymology

 The characters for "Communist bandits" are composed as follows: